(THIS POST PROBABLY CONTAINS AFFILIATE LINKS. OUR FULL DISCLOSURE POLICY IS REALLY BORING, BUT YOU CAN FIND IT HERE.)

 And who wants to commit to three years of hosting before they know if they even LIKE the host?!

-With Siteground you’d actually pay LESS for a 12 month subscription than you would with Bluehost, because you can get the discount (60% off through any of my links) for whatever period you choose – 12 month, 24 months, 36 months… it’s up to you!
+With Siteground you’d actually pay LESS for a 12 month subscription than you would with Bluehost, because you can get an awesome discount for whatever period you choose – 12 month, 24 months, 36 months… it’s up to you!
 (The greatest savings over time, is of course, to purchase 36 months.)

 So I was more or less sold…

-Another super awesome feature that GrowBig and GoGeek plans have is that if anything with your site goes wrong, data is lost for some reason, you have access to 30 backup copies and free restore done by SiteGround technicians (while with the StartUp plan, you only have access to 1 backup copy and the restore service is paid).
+Another super awesome feature that GrowBig and GoGeek plans have is that if anything with your site goes wrong, data is lost for some reason, you have access to 30 backup copies and free restore done by SiteGround technicians (while with the StartUp plan, the restore service is paid).

 If you’re in the market for a new hosting plan these are the available shared plans –

 - The StartUp plan – is perfect for people with one website that are just starting out.
-It can handle up to 10,000 unique visits per month and comes with one click WordPress install, free daily backup.
-Regular price USD 9.95 per month.
-(But you can get it for 60% off ($3.95/month) through this link!)
+You do have to pay additional for site transfer with the StartUp plan (but this comes included with the GrowBig and GoGeek plan).
+It can handle up to 10,000 unique visits per month and comes with one click WordPress install, and free daily backup (although you do have to pay additional to restore a backup).
+Regular price USD 11.95 per month.
+(But you can get it for $3.95/month through this link!)

 - The GrowBig plan – is a great value for money offer, including the option for multiple websites and the SuperCacher that greatly improves a WordPress and Joomla website speed.
+GrowBig is comparable in price to StartUp, but it also includes free site transfer, up to four times faster loading times, free backup restore, and priority customer support.
 This plan can handle up to 25,000 visits per month.
 Free daily backup & site restore.
-Regular price: USD 14.95 per month (Or 60% off here.)
+Regular price: USD 19.95 per month (Or 5.95/month here.)

 I was VERY happy with the GoGeek plan, and even though they advertise that it is only good to 100,000 visits, it held strong for me until over 300,000 visits.
 (At 300,000 I had to switch to a cloud hosting which is $80/month, but siteground had me back up and running in only a matter of hours.
 EXCELLENT customer service!)